 Immigration by Marriage Comparison

-It is impossible to say which path for immigration by marriage is better.
-It depends on you and your specific situation.
-It’s a personal decision.
-Here are several factors to consider:
+There isn't one option that's best for all couples.
+The best type of visa depends on you and your specific situation.
+It's a personal decision.
+Here are several factors to consider for immigration by marriage:

 Place of Marriage